Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Thermal vision

-Thermal vision can greatly increase workers’ safety, as it lets them visualize, record and analyze temperature data in their immediate environment.
+Thermal vision can improve worker safety by helping crews visualize, record and analyze temperature changes in their immediate environment.

 Guided work instructions

-With intuitive AR instructions, smart helmets can show your team the processes or tasks that need to be completed and how to do them.
-You can also send your own instructions from your central monitoring system to a worker.
+With intuitive AR guidance, smart helmets can display processes or tasks that need to be completed and how to perform them.
+Supervisors can also send instructions from a central system directly to a worker’s visor.

 Live support